0x000000000000000000001/gopurs/README.md

 <br />
 <br />

+_Experimental WIP, but the core ideas have been valided.
+That will be official soon._

 A super-optimized **PureScript-to-Go compiler**, entirely written in PureScript, leveraging Go's **blazing-fast execution**, **lightweight goroutines** and **huge ecosystem**.

 `gopurs` leverages the intermediate `CoreFn` representation to compile your pure business logic into robust, modern Go code.
 It seamlessly integrates into your existing PureScript workflow as a custom backend.